gunitinug/babyrus/README.md

 # babyrus
-Associate ebook with tags, store notes and associate them with ebooks, manage objectives in tree form
+Associate ebooks with tags, store notes and associate them with ebooks, manage objectives in tree form